12 Small Business Shipping Tips to Grow Your Profit Margins in 2021

 The Fulfillment Lab can ship your products from centers near where your customers live—helping to minimize the number of zones they cross (and thus the cost of shipping).
 Additionally, fulfillment specialists like The Fulfillment Lab have longstanding relationships with carriers that allow them to negotiate highly favorable rates—not to mention the advantage of being able to do bulk business with carriers to streamline costs.

-A fulfillment center can also help you market your products through fulfillment marketing—using custom packaging to create a custom unboxing experience for your customers.
+A fulfillment center can also help you market your products through fulfillment marketing—using our proprietary software and custom packaging solutions to create a memorable unboxing experience for your customers.
 Learn more about The Fulfillment Lab and why we’re the best partner for your fulfillment needs by contacting our team today.